harleydutton/tabula-rasa/tabula-rasa/Sections/New Content (cursed)/skill and flavor type.md

-I'm working through the timing section right now and it talks about [[Active Defences]] as an action type.
+I'm working through the timing section right now and it talks about [[Defensive Action]] as an action type.
 I think it might be worth having some overarching [[Skills|Skill]] types that each new skill created must fall into.
 New skills could maybe even be multiple types.
 Off the top of my head:
 - proactive skill
 - defensive skill
 - movement skill